$\hbar$-Vertex algebras and chiralization of star products: h -Vertex algebras

-\begin{oss} If the $\h$-vertex algebra structure on $V$ comes from that of a vertex algebra with Hamiltonian operator \eqref{eq h def vertex operators}, part (i) of Theorem \ref{teo Zhu h va} recovers the usual construction of the Zhu algebra. \end{oss}
+Let now $V$ be an ordinary vertex algebra.
+Recall Huang's construction of the Zhu algebra $\Zhu(V)$ (see Definition \ref{def:zhualgebrahuang}).
+We can now give a new, easy proof of its associativity.

+\begin{theorem} The algebra $\Zhu(V)$ is associative.
+The commutator on $\Zhu(V)$ is induced by $\restr{\brl{\cdot}{\cdot}}{\l=0}$. \end{theorem} \begin{proof} The proof is now trivial.
+In fact, the algebra $\Zhu(V)$ is by definition the $\Zhu_\h$ algebra of the $\h$-vertex algebra associated to $V$ as in Proposition \ref{prop:changeofvariable}.
+This is associative by Theorem \ref{teo Zhu h va}.
+Moreover, by Proposition \ref{prop:l+hbracket}, $\br{\cdot}{\cdot}=\brl[\l+\h]{\cdot}{\cdot} $, so the commutator on the Zhu algebra is induced by \end{proof}

+\begin{oss} We could consider instead a VOA $V$ and the Zhu algebra $\Zhu'(V)$ constructed using the conformal structure (see \eqref{eq:defzhu2}).
+Then $\Zhu'(V)$ is the $\Zhu_\h$ algebra of the $\h$-vertex algebra associated to $V$ using the conformal structure (see Remark \ref{oss:hvaconformal}), after specializing $\h$ to $1$. \end{oss}

+\begin{oss} Using the formalism of $\h$-vertex algebras, the proof of Theorem \ref{thm:zhu} becomes more natural (see \cite[Proposition 6.1]{huangDifferentialEquationsDuality2005} for comparison).
+This is because the Zhu algebra is not directly associated to the vertex algebra, but rather to the $\h$-vertex algebra associated to the vertex algebra.
+The usual construction has a ``hidden step'':

-\begin{oss} Let $V$ be a vertex algebra.
-The quotient $R_V:=V/V_{(-2)}V$ is known as the $C_2$-algebra associated to $V$.
+Now, a vertex algebra can also be seen as an $\h$-vertex algebra, after the limit $\h\rightarrow0$.
+It is then natural to ask, what is the $\Zhu_{\h\rightarrow0}$ algebra of the $\h\rightarrow0$-vertex algebra $V$?
+This is simply The algebra $R_V$ is known as the $C_2$-algebra associated to $V$.
 It was introduced by Zhu in \cite{zhuModularInvarianceCharacters1996}, where it is used to study the modular invariance of characters of a vertex algebra.
-Zhu proved that the dimension of $R_V$ (namely whether it is finite) plays a crucial role.
-It is showed in \cite{zhuModularInvarianceCharacters1996} that $R_V$ has the structure of a Poisson algebra.
-Part (ii) of Theorem \ref{teo Zhu h va} recovers this result, because $(V_{(-2,\h)}V)_{|_{\h=0}}=V_{(-2)}V$. \end{oss}
+Zhu proved that the dimension of $R_V$ (namely, whether it is finite) plays a crucial role.
+It is shown in \cite{zhuModularInvarianceCharacters1996} that $R_V$ has the structure of a Poisson algebra.
+This is a special case of Theorem \ref{teo Zhu h va}.
+In fact, $\Zhu_{\h\rightarrow0}(V)$ is clearly commutative.
+Moreover, by the relations in Theorem \ref{def va l bracket}, $\restr{\brl{a}{b}}{\l=0}$ induces a Poisson bracket on $\Zhu_{\h\rightarrow0}(V)$. \end{oss}

-There is a similar construction for $\h$-Poisson vertex algebras.
-Let $\Vv$ be a $\h$-Poisson vertex algebra.
-Define $\Jj_\h$ as the ideal $(\del_\h \Vv)\Vv$.